PabloUZ/redis-nodejs/README.md

 > Default port for the app is 3000<br>
 > If you want to change it, go to the `docker-compose.yml` and search for the service `app`.
 > Locate the section `ports` and change the port before the colon (`- <change>:3000`)

+## Testing the app

+This project contains a directory called `.postman`.
+Inside, you'll find all the collections you need for testing.

+Just go to postman, open a workspace and import all files.